aleks96n/BioInfoKallisto/README.md

 #SBATCH --mail-user=<YOUR_EMAIL@EMAIL.DOMAIN>
 ```

-Note!
-If you at any point have issues with running script files due to a DOS line break error (\r\n) then use the command
+HINT: If you at any point have issues with running script files due to a DOS line break error (\r\n) then use the command
 ```bash
 sed -i 's/^M//' script_name.sh
 ```